dakinegroup/summertraining2015/REPORT.md

 The purpose of the make utility is to determine automatically which pieces of a large program need to be recompiled, and issue the commands to recompile them.
 To prepare to use make, you must write a file called the makefile that describes the relationships among files in your program, and the states the commands for updating each file.
 In a program, typically the executable file is updated from object files, which are in turn made by compiling source files.

+###Understanding Variables
+ **Global Variables**-These are the variables which are declared outside all the functions.
+These variables can be used in all the functions.

+ **Local Variables**-These are the which are declared inside a function.
+These can only be used in tje dunction itself.